rakmakan/resume_builder_backend/README.md

 4. Ensure the MCP Fetch server is running and accessible (see below).

 ## MCP Fetch Server
-Agents rely on an MCP server that exposes a `fetch` tool for retrieving web pages.
+Agents can connect to an MCP server that exposes a `fetch` tool for retrieving web pages.

 - Python stdio implementation:
   ```bash
   pip install mcp-server-fetch
   python -m mcp_server_fetch stdio
   ```
-- or point `MCP_FETCH_URL` in `.env` to an HTTP/SSE endpoint.
+- or point an HTTP/SSE endpoint in code if you prefer network access.

-The default configuration in `app/mcp.py` uses the local stdio variant.
+The default configuration disables the fetch tool unless the environment variable `ENABLE_FETCH` is set.
+When enabled, the local stdio variant is used.

 ## Testing
 Run the unit tests and validate the project configuration: